JuliaLang/julia/doc/src/manual/metaprogramming.md

 The actual definition of `@assert` in Julia Base is more complicated.
 It allows the user to optionally specify their own error message, instead of just printing the failed expression.
-Just like in functions with a variable number of arguments, this is specified with an ellipses following the last argument:
+Just like in functions with a variable number of arguments ([Varargs Functions](@ref)), this is specified with an ellipses following the last argument:

 ```jldoctest assert2